PaxIgnis/Game_Programming_CIS4820/readme.txt

 	- The large black blocks are the rooms
 	- The red is corridors.

+The fog of war map for the outdoor world shows everything as grey (fog) except for the player and the direction of the players view.
+As the player moves around the map, the area around the player becomes cleared of fog and shows the regular map (as discussed above).
+The clearing of the fog works by measuring the distance from the user, so fog is cleared in a circle around the player.

+The fog of war map for the dungeon level starts out with showing the room where the player spawns.
+Pink blocks have been added to represent the door posts so the player knows where the doorways are located.
+When the player enters a corridor the corridor around the player is shown on the map, including the area around corners before the player reaches them.
+After the player has traversed the entire map, the fog of war map will be identical the regular map except for the addition of the pink blocks representing door posts.

 In the dungeon, the map only shows mobs if they are visible.
 This is an easy way to view the visibility checking of the mobs.

 3. Textured Cubes